Mernda Park Primary School

 • find unknown values in numerical equations involving addition and subtraction, using the properties of numbers and operations

-• recognise and use the relationship between formal units of time, including days, hours, minutes and seconds, to estimate and compare the duration of events
+• recognise and use the relationship between formal units of time, including days, hours, minutes and seconds, to estimate and compare the duration of event

-• describe the relationship between the hours and minutes on analog and digital clocks, and read the time to the nearest minute
+• describe the relationship between the hours and minutes on analogue and digital clocks, and read the time to the nearest minute

 • solve problems involving the duration of time including situations involving ‘am’ and ‘pm’ and conversions between units of time